AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 ## Learner bulk enrollment, attendance, and completion

+Bulk enrollment in Adobe Learning Manager allows administrators to enroll multiple learners into courses, certifications, or learning programs simultaneously via a simple CSV file upload.
+This feature saves time, ensures consistency, and facilitates scaling learning initiatives across large teams and organizations.

-Admins and instructors manually mark completions and attendance when they get attendance rosters after session completions.
-This requires a lot of redundant work to update names and mark completions for them.
-This bulk workflows allows admins and instructors to update a CSV with email IDS of learners and directly upload it to the Adobe Learning Manager to mark enrollment, completions, and even mark attendance.
+Updating names and marking completions individually is time-consuming.
+The bulk workflow allows administrators and instructors to update a CSV file with learners' email IDs and directly upload it to Adobe Learning Manager.
+This efficiently marks enrollments, completions, and attendance, reducing manual effort and improving data accuracy.

 ### Enroll learners in bulk using a csv

-Admins are able to bulk enroll learners into a course.
+Adobe Learning Manager allows administrators to efficiently enroll large numbers of learners in training sessions through a CSV-based bulk upload feature.
+This process eliminates the need for manual individual enrollments by allowing administrator to upload a CSV file that contains the email addresses of the learners.
+Within the CSV file, the column labeled **userEmail** is used to list the email IDs of the learners who need to be enrolled.
+Using this feature, admins can enroll up to 100,000 learners at once.

 To enroll bulk learners using CSV, follow these steps:

-1. Log in as admin.
+1. Log in as administrator.
-2. Go to **[!UICONTROL Courses]** and select any course.
+2. Select a course from the **[!UICONTROL Courses]** section.
 3. Select **[!UICONTROL Learners]** in the **[!UICONTROL Course Overview]** page.
 4. Select **[!UICONTROL Enroll]**, and then select **[!UICONTROL Upload a CSV]**.
    ![](assets/upload-a-csv-learners.png)
    _Enrolling learners using CSV_
 5. Upload a CSV and select **[!UICONTROL Proceed]**.

-The CSV contains a column named **[!UICONTROL userEmail]**, where you need to enter the users' email addresses.
+The CSV file includes a column labeled "User Email."
+Enter the email addresses for your users in this column.

 >[!NOTE]
 >